Pandemic not slowing down SoCal ski season | NewsChannel 3-12

 Pandemic not slowing down SoCal ski season

-WRIGHTWOOD, Calif. — Even in a pandemic, ski season has been in full swing throughout Southern California.
+WRIGHTWOOD, Calif. — Despite being in a pandemic, ski season has been in full swing throughout Southern California.

 With plenty of new safety protocols put in place, the slopes look a little different at Mountain High Resort.